jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getStyledPrdWebviewContent`

-**Summary:** The `getStyledPrdWebviewContent` function generates and returns an HTML string formatted with styling for displaying product information on a web view, utilizing the provided `PrdJson` product data.
+**Summary:** The `getStyledPrdWebviewContent` function generates and returns a styled HTML string tailored for presenting a product in a web view, using the provided product data (`prdData`).

 **Signature:** `function getStyledPrdWebviewContent(prdData: PrdJson): string`